 Other than that, all we ask is that the examples fit the trope.
 Go on, have fun.

-Just because it's notable doesn't mean it's safe to host
+Just because it's notable doesn't mean it gets an article

 We consider every work notable.
 But works that are nothing but porn aren't appropriate to host on this site.
 We don't need porn in order to understand storytelling.